Health and Safety Policy

 The Safety Advisor in conjunction with the relevant Health and Safety Coordinator and Department Manager are responsible for:

-a) For carrying out and subsequently reviewing COSHH assessments.
+a) Carrying out and subsequently reviewing COSHH assessments.

-b) For monitoring the COSHH programme and or making recommendations to the Managing Director on the use, control, and storage of substances and articles within the scope of COSHH.
+b) Monitoring the COSHH programme and/or making recommendations to the Managing Director on the use, control, and storage of substances and articles within the scope of COSHH.

 Each site will arrange for an asbestos survey and assessment for any buildings constructed before 1999.
 They will develop the appropriate management plans and arrange for any recommendations in the asbestos assessment to be progressed and ensure the assessment is available to any person that may be exposed to asbestos as a result of their activities within the building.

-Each business unit where manufacturing takes place will complete a Dangerous Substances Explosive Atmospheres (DSEAR) assessment, and the Managing Director will be responsible for progressing and monitoring the completion of actions.
+Each business unit where manufacturing takes place will complete a Dangerous Substances Explosive Atmospheres (“DSEAR”) assessment to comply with the Dangerous Substances and Explosive Atmospheres Regulations 2002, and the Managing Directors will be responsible for progressing and monitoring the completion of actions.
 As actions are completed the assessment paperwork will be updated to show the progress that has been made.

 The Health and Safety Coordinator/Department Managers, or in their absence their nominated deputies, are responsible for ensuring, so far as is reasonably practicable: